About Complicated Bereavement Disorder

 Help the Complicated Griever To Mourn

 CG do not adequately mourn the loss of the loved one because they haven’t faced the reality of the loss.
 Preoccupation with the deceased and exclusion of activities and relationships that fall outside this preoccupation gives them enough subconscious pleasure to keep them stuck in the grieving process.
 They are feeling most certainly.
-But, their feelings emphasize more a wish to keep the person alive than an acceptance that the person is gone.
+But, their feelings emphasize more of a wish to keep the person alive than an acceptance that the person is gone.

-- Cognitive Behavioral Therapy: To resolve the death of a loved one, we need to examine thoughts that may be subconsciously giving us pleasure, by keeping a deceased loved one alive in our minds.
+- Cognitive Behavioral Therapy.
+To resolve the death of a loved one, we need to examine thoughts that may be subconsciously giving us pleasure, by keeping a deceased loved one alive in our minds.
 CG have irrational thoughts around the loss.
 The death signifies an end of life rather than a life change, an intolerable experience rather than one that has to be managed and worked through, and a meaningless event rather than one that is full of meaning.
 This style of thinking actually gives as much pleasure as it does pain.
-These close-ended ideas shut down the possibility of getting better, which, strangely enough, subconsciously assures the griever that they do not have to let go of the deceased loved one.
+These closed-ended ideas shut down the possibility of getting better, which, strangely enough, subconsciously assures the griever that they do not have to let go of the deceased loved one.
 Changing their irrational thoughts to rational ones brings the reality of the loss into full awareness that decreases yearnings and weakens the pleasure/reward cycle.

-- Exposure Therapy: Recall that mourners stuck in the grieving process exclude events from the past and musings about the future that do not include the deceased loved one.
+- Exposure Therapy.
+Recall that mourners stuck in the grieving process exclude events from the past and musings about the future that do not include the deceased loved one.
 Therapies need to expose the grievers to all of the people and events that make up their lives.
 This, along with getting the griever to mark out times just for grieving, and also removing excessive reminders of the deceased loved one will do much to break habits that keep them stuck in the grieving process.

-- Meaning Therapy: Nothing is changed without a change in meaning.
-The grief process necessitates that we make sense of the death through existing understandings and beliefs around death (For example, “I don’t understand why she died, but it is God’s will.”), or by accommodating the loss through meanings that reorganize, deepen, and expand our understandings into ourselves and life at whole (For example, “I need to learn to stand on my own two feet now without my beloved husband, wife, child, or sibling”.).
+- Meaning Therapy.
+Nothing is changed without a change in meaning.
+The grief process necessitates that we make sense of the death through existing understandings and beliefs around death (for example, “I don’t understand why she died, but it is God’s will.”), or by accommodating the loss through meanings that reorganize, deepen, and expand our understandings into ourselves and life at whole (for example, “I need to learn to stand on my own two feet now without my beloved husband, wife, child, or sibling.”).

 If a friend or loved one seems to have a complicated bereavement disorder, you don’t want to shake them out of their denial or tell them to snap out of it.
 The grief process needs to be carefully worked through.
 It takes time and professional skill to help them to face the loss, find meanings that give them hope for the future, and to re-engage them in relationships and activities that make them want to embrace life, once again.